 The EEZs of the various nations (along with the waters outside of the EEZs which are completely free in terms of natural resources and belong to no one), are collectively called ‘International Waters’.
 And while these waters may be international, they are still not completely free of restrictions, including restrictions that would affect seasteading.
 When a vessel is in International Waters, it must be flagged with the flag of a host nation, and must therefore obey all of the host nation’s laws.
 Conventionally, ships are supposed to flag themselves with the flag of their country of origin, but in practice, something called ‘Flags of Convenience’ are often used.
-These are the flags of nations which give financial and regulatory incentives to ships and shipping companies to use their flag instead of that of another nation, in exchange for an annual fee of a few thousand dollars.
-In practice these flags will usually not only protect the vessel from being boarded by hostile passing ships, but are also even lower regulation than advertised, since the host nation of the flag being flown usually doesn’t have the logistical ability to check and see what kinds of activities are happening aboard all of these foreign ships and whether they are actually complying with the host nation’s laws.
+These are the flags of nations that give financial and regulatory incentives to ships and shipping companies to use their flag instead of that of another nation, in exchange for an annual fee of a few thousand dollars.
+In practice these flags will usually not only protect the vessel from being boarded by hostile passing ships but are also even lower regulation than advertised since the host nation of the flag being flown usually doesn’t have the logistical ability to check and see what kinds of activities are happening aboard all of these foreign ships and whether they are complying with the host nation’s laws.
 Panama is the most common flag of convenience, while Liberia also occupies a spot near the top.
 The Seasteading Institute last year wrote a paper on the idea of creating a flag specifically for seasteading.
 So while every ship is forced to bear a flag of an established state, it doesn’t have to be their own and some options are always present, with more possibly coming in the future.

-Whatever the regulatory future may hold, the case is still clear, that state claims extend far beyond the land and in fact far beyond what you can see with your eyes from the shore.
+Whatever the regulatory future may hold, the case is still clear, that state claims extend far beyond the land and far beyond what you can see with your eyes from the shore.
 You simply won’t be able to drive your fishing boat far enough to become completely independent, at least not if any other ships come by and see it without a flag.
 So for the time being, living with some shadow of foreign control is the norm everywhere in the world, and for the foreseeable future, things are going to stay that way.